jaruchi/TicTacToe/README.md

 - As a user, I should be shown a message when I win, lose or tie
 - As a user, I should not be able to continue playing once I win, lose, or tie
 - As a user, I should be able to play the game again without refreshing the page
+### Extra Features
-- added different audio for winning or tie condition
+-  different audio for winning or tie conditions
-- added game history to keep track of different games
+-  game history to keep track of different games

+### List of future iterations
+- Allow players to customize their tokens (X, O, name, picture, etc)
+- Use localStorage to persist data locally to allow games to continue after page refresh or loss of internet connectivity
+- Create an AI opponent: teach JavaScript to play an unbeatable game against you
+- Make your site fully responsive so that it is playable from a mobile phone
+- Get inventive with your styling e.g. use hover effects or animations